bogardpd/lodging_data_utils/README.md

 # Hotel Data Utilities

-This package contains utilities for working with [a GeoPackage file containing hotel (and other lodging) stay data](docs/data_structure.md).
+This package contains utilities for working with a traveler’s personal lodging log.

-For all of the below scripts, the location on any given day is considered to be where the traveler woke up the morning of that day.
+## Data Structure

+These scripts use a GeoPackage (.gpkg) file as their primary data source.
+The structure of this file is documented in [Data Structure](docs/data_structure.md).

 ## Nights, Mornings, and Evenings